Hellman & Friedman Completes Acquisition of Enverus

 AUSTIN, Texas, June 10, 2021 /PRNewswire/ -- Enverus, a global leader in energy data analytics and SaaS technology, today announced the completion of its acquisition by Hellman & Friedman (H&F), a premier global private equity firm.
 The transaction was previously announced on April 13, 2021, and values Enverus at $4.25 billion, including the assumption of debt.
 Genstar Capital (Genstar), which had been Enverus' majority owner since 2018, will continue to hold a significant minority stake in the company.

 The closing of this transaction represents a significant milestone for Enverus — a data analytics and SaaS technology company which provides market-leading software and analytics solutions for companies that serve the energy industry.
-Enverus empowers companies to transform traditional decision making by accessing innovative cloud technology, predicative analytics, artificial intelligence and machine learning and industry-leading intellectual capital.
+Enverus empowers companies to transform traditional decision making by accessing innovative cloud technology, predictive analytics, artificial intelligence and machine learning and industry-leading intellectual capital.
 The company has more than 6,000 customers across the entire energy mix, including 21 of the Top 25 Global Energy Companies, from E&P and midstream to power and utilities companies.

 "We're very excited to complete this transaction and begin working closely with the H&F team," said Jeff Hughes, CEO of Enverus.
 "H&F has an impressive track record in the SaaS space and this partnership will allow us to benefit from their significant expertise, experience and resources.
 Their investment will help accelerate our growth trajectory, and drive continued innovation, as we help our oil and gas customers leverage predictive analytics, artificial intelligence and machine-learning capabilities, while simultaneously expanding into renewable energy, power and ESG capabilities."